yoep/AreaControl/README.md

 - Units will resume duty when reaching the player

 ### Riot (WIP)
 Citizens have started a riot in the city, keep the riot under control.
+(Integration with Computer+)

 ## Planned Features

 - Police Smart Radio integration
 - Create crime scene
 - Create lock-down area
+- Create standoff scene
 - Close Road
     - Auto call EMS when closing the road and death bodies are present
     - Different standby states for idle police peds between code 2 and 3